What is the cost for therapy?

 Do you offer any reduced fee or free services?

-Reduced fee services ($40-$95) per session depending on financial need and availability of therapists) are available on a limited basis and provided by LMFT-Associates working under the supervision of Dr. Davenport.
+Reduced fee services ($40-$95) per session depending on financial need and availability of therapists) are available on a limited basis and provided by LMFT-Associates or Student Interns working under the supervision of Dr. Davenport.
 If your financial circumstances currently make it difficult or impossible to afford the rates above, you may request information about qualifying for a reduced rate.

 What are the payment options?